 Turn to your geography lesson.
-Read it paragraph by paragraph, and try to give the subject of each paragraph in the form of a brief title or a sentence.
+Read it paragraph by paragraph, and try to give the subject of each paragraph in the form of a brief title.

 In this exercise you are observing the unity of the paragraph.
 If the paragraph really deals with a single point, one should be able to mention that point.